mim/mim.github.io/t/cisc3620/lectures/12a-animation.md

   * How might you modify the code to create a more natural leg kick?
   * (This page on [JQuery easing functions](http://easings.net/) that can be integrated into JavaScript programs, may provide some hint.)

 ### Optional extensions

-  * If you finish early, think about how you might improve the animation in other ways, for example:
+  * For 2% course extra credit, implement two of the following:
     * swing the leg back and forth
     * when the leg reaches its final state, automatically return the leg to the initial state
     * currently, you can continue the animation after it reaches its final state, eventually sending it into bizarre contortions where the calf moves through the thigh, among other things.
-How might you prevent this?
+Implement a way to prevent this.
     * add a ball on the "ground" that the leg kicks away when the foot reaches the ball